jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/caching-multi-site.md

-You have now just learned and witnessed first-hand the power of *Look-Aside Caching* enhanced with *Multi-Site Caching*, implemented with VMware GemFire WAN Gateway functionality.
+You have now just learned and witnessed first-hand the power of *Look-Aside Caching* enhanced with *Multi-Site Caching*, implemented with [vmware-gemfire-name] WAN Gateway functionality.
 This is but a simple example.
 WAN Gateway functionality can accommodate a wide-range of different use cases and complex configuration.